Jim DeMint: Economy and budget

-Throughout his political career, DeMint has favored a type of tax reform that would replace the federal income tax with a national sales tax and, in addition, abolish the Internal Revenue Service.
+Throughout his political career, DeMint has supported a type of tax reform that would replace the federal income tax with a national sales tax and has favored abolishing the Internal Revenue Service.
 He has supported many changes to federal spending, such as prioritizing a balanced budget amendment instead of increasing the national debt limit.
 As a senator, DeMint proposed a two-year earmark ban to prevent members of Congress from spending federal money on projects in their home states.
 In 2008, presidential candidates John McCain, Hillary Clinton, and Barack Obama co-sponsored DeMint's earmark reform proposal, although it ultimately failed to pass in the Senate.
 In March 2010, DeMint's earmark reform plans were again defeated.
 In November of the same year, DeMint, along with nine other senators including Rand Paul and Marco Rubio, proposed another moratorium on earmarks which was adopted by Senate Republicans.

 DeMint has also been a proponent of free trade agreements, advocated for the privatization of Social Security benefits, and in 2009 authored the "Health Care Freedom Plan", which proposed giving tax credits to those who are unable to afford health insurance.
 DeMint opposed President Barack Obama's health care reform efforts, saying of the Affordable Care Act, "If we're able to stop Obama on this it will be his Waterloo.
 It will break him."

 DeMint was the sole 'Nay' vote for the Post-9/11 Veterans Educational Assistance Act of 2008.

 DeMint was opposed to the Emergency Economic Stabilization Act of 2008 and the bailouts during the automotive industry crisis of 2008–2010.
 He also led a group of senators in opposing government loans to corporations.
 He supports a high level of government accountability through the auditing of federal agencies.